If you're thinking of getting involved in our campaigns you might be wondering: can I actually make a difference?

 We see it as our job to make sure that the role these young carers are providing is recognised, valued, and supported.

-That's why we teamed-up with the National Young Carers Coalition (NYCC) to push for a new law dedicated to giving young carers the rights they deserve.
+That's why we teamed-up with the National Young Carers Coalition (NYCC) to push for a new law dedicated to giving young carers the rights they deserve in England.
 Thousands of young carers across the country took a stand and contacted their MP asking them to help.

-Together, we achieved a legislative breakthrough: the introduction of the Children and Families Act 2014.
+Together, we achieved a legislative breakthrough in England: the introduction of the Children and Families Act 2014.